 "...considering that the doctrine of calling other Muslims as kafir (unbelievers) poses a danger to the work of the propagation of Islam and the progress of the Movement, and in order to prevent damage to the work of spreading Islam in Europe that has just now been started [i.e., at Woking, England], it has been deemed advisable that ... an Anjuman be created in Lahore for the purpose of the propagation of Islam whose main aim should be to strengthen the real objective of this Movement, which is the propagation of Islam."
+13

-After fifteen years of scholarly, literary and administrative work for the Ahmadiyya Movement at Qadian, Maulana Muhammad Ali left for Lahore empty handed, but he had with him one thing, and that was the English translation of the Holy Quran which he brought with him from Qadian to Lahore.
+After fifteen years of scholarly, literary and administrative work for the Ahmadiyya Movement at Qadian, Maulana Muhammad Ali left for Lahore empty handed, but he had with him one thing, and that was the English translation of the Holy Quran which he brought with him from Qadian to Lahore.14 quoted by Maulana Muhammad Ali from his Preface to the 1917 edition in his Preface to the Revised Edition of 1951.
+The words "from the pen of a Muslim" were added by him in the Revised Edition.